 When checked, WinList applies a log bias value to events that would fall on the axis, simulating the bias in log amplifiers on older analog flow cytometers.
-The values can be adjusted for each parameter in the Names and Resolution dialog box accessed through Edit Data Source.
-The default log bias setting is 3 linear channels.

 Advice

 This command displays the Advice on Compensation dialog allowing you to view information about the compensation settings and sources of digital error in the data.